ciplogic/CleanupRoses/docs/LiveSteps.md

 This class will be committed first to see integration later.
 This class uses generics just to say that I can use generics.
 It is not mandatory

+9:30 Update code to use the split by name logic.